Resources

 The difference between colocation and cloud is who owns and manages the hardware, as illustrated in this table:

-A colocation network gives enterprises control and compliance at the cost of flexibility.
-Cloud services trade control for speed and simplicity.
+Colocation networks give enterprises control at the cost of flexibility.
+Cloud services trade control for faster scaling.
 Many enterprises now use both models together as part of a hybrid IT strategy.

 Pros and cons of colocation